 System maintenance imposes interruptions of MEG measurements for one hour once or twice a week, usually at the end of the day, Wednesdays and Fridays.
 The MEG staff will accommodate booking on these days to the best of their ability.

-Definition of an MEG Session: When booking online, investigators need to specify the amount of time needed for each session and will be billed accordingly.
-An MEG session is defined as the time necessary for MEG data acquisition in the instrument and the duration for subject preparation, and any additional time required to leave the suite ready for the next user.
 The time necessary for subject preparation varies from a minimum of 15 minutes for a MEG-only acquisition to an hour when EEG needs to be acquired simultaneously with MEG.
 The recording time depends on the protocol and will vary by study.
-There is no restriction in the number of subjects within a session.
-If additional time is used, it will be billed (see Billing).
+If additional time is used, it will be billed (see BIC Facilities Billing).

 MEG Data Collection and Retrieval

 Raw data is collected and stored on the acquisition workstation (quickly.bic.mni.mcgill.ca).
 Typical disk space usage are about 10 GB per hour of recording.
-The raw data is then transferred overnight to the MEG data storage (/meg/meg1/data/) and made available to their respective investigator on the BIC network for at least a month following the session date.
+The raw data is then transferred overnight to the BIC cloud data storage (box.bic) and made available to their respective investigator for at least a month following the session date.
 Data is automatically deleted each month.
-It is therefore the sole responsibility of the investigator to retrieve his/her data in a timely manner.
+It is therefore the sole responsibility of the investigator to retrieve and verify their data in a timely manner.

 For investigators who have access to the BIC data storage, raw MEG data can be copied directly to that storage space.
 Arrangements must be made directly with the MEG system manager.
-For information regarding access and billing rates for BIC data storage, see https://mcgill.ca/bic/core-facilities/computing-data-storage.
+More information regarding access and billing rates for BIC data storage is provided under Neuroinformatics.

 275-channel CTF MEG 2005 Series